January 5, 2024

 WHAT’S NEXT?

-Want to be part of our critical work leading up to the spring legislative session?
+Want to be part of our critical work moving forward?
 Sign our declaration, sign our petitions, and get involved in a teacher action team.
 We want to ensure that we get our elected school board right, with the voices of Chicago educators front and center.

 Currently Reading